spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/08-openstack.md

 2. Invoke the **Delete** action on the cloud gateway instance that needs to be deleted.

-3. The system performs a validation to ensure that, there are no running tenant clusters associated with the gateway instance being deleted.
+3. The system performs a validation to ensure that there are no running tenant clusters associated with the gateway instance being deleted.
 If such instances are found, the system presents an error.
 Delete relevant running tenant clusters and retry the deletion of the cloud gateway.

 4. Delete the gateway.